Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 Location TypeWhat It RepresentsIn Your Stock Count?

-InternalPhysical storage inside your warehouse, including shelves, zones, and cold storage.Yes
+InternalPhysical storage inside your warehouse, shelves, zones, cold storage.Yes

 VendorVirtual location where goods originate before receipt.No